cardboard-iguana/cardboard-iguana.com/notes/debugging-bash-scripts.md

 # These lines will not be echoed…
 ```

-Frequently `set -x` is used at the start of a script without a closing `set + x`, which will just cause all lines of the script to be echoed back before execution.
+Frequently `set -x` is used at the start of a script without a closing `set +x`, which will just cause all lines of the script to be echoed back before execution.

 ## References